Date A Live: Anime

 In his Twitter account, Tachibana announced Date A Live would get a third new anime series.
 Animation production was held by J.C.Staff, with the cast and staff reprising their respective roles from the previous seasons.
 The series aired from January 11 to March 29, 2019.
 The opening theme is sung by sweet ARMS titled "I Swear", and the ending theme is sung by Erii Yamazaki titled "Last Promise".
 The third season ran for 12 episodes.
 Crunchyroll simulcast the third season, while Funimation produced a simuldub.
 In Australia and New Zealand, AnimeLab simulcast the third season.

 On September 17, 2019, a new anime project was announced.
 It was later announced to be an anime adaptation of the Date A Live Fragment: Date A Bullet spin-off novels.
-Tachibana announced via his Twitter account that apart from the spin-off adaptation, the main series would get a new anime as well.

 On March 16, 2020, it was announced that the series would get a fourth season.
 The season is produced by Geek Toys and was scheduled to premiere in October 2021, but was delayed to 2022 for "various reasons".
 Jun Nakagawa directed the fourth season, with Fumihiko Shimo writing the series' scripts, Naoto Nakamura designing the characters, and Go Sakabe returning to compose the series' music.
 It aired from April 8 to June 24, 2022.
 The opening theme is sung by Miyu Tomita titled "OveR" and the ending theme is sung by sweet ARMS titled "S.O.S".

 Following Sony's acquisition of Crunchyroll, the series was moved from Funimation to Crunchyroll.
 On April 21, 2022, Crunchyroll announced that the season would receive an English dub, which premiered the following day.

 After the conclusion of the fourth season, a fifth season was announced.
+The main cast and staff of the fourth season returned.
+It aired from April 10 to June 26, 2024.
+The opening theme is sung by Miyu Tomita titled "Paradoxes" and the ending theme is sung by sweet ARMS titled "Hitohira".
+Crunchyroll also licensed the season.

+Another new anime project was announced on April 10, 2025.

 Theatrical film

 An animated theatrical film was announced via the official Twitter account of the television series as the airing of the second television season concluded.
-On the event of "Date A Live II", the staff unveiled that the film will be titled as Date A Live: The Movie – Mayuri Judgement and premiered on August 22, 2015, with an original story supervised by the original light novel author, Koushi Tachibana.
+On the event of "Date A Live II", the staff unveiled the film's title and the premiere date of August 22, 2015, with an original story supervised by the original light novel author, Koushi Tachibana.
 Nobunaga Shimazaki, the voice actor of Shido Itsuka, introduced a silhouette of the new title character, named Mayuri (万由里, Mayuri).
 During the events of "Tohka's Birthday" on 10 April, Sora Amamiya was confirmed to be voicing Mayuri.